Hear $\pi$ from Quantum Galperin Billiards

-The eigenfuntions and eigenvalues for the angular part can be directly found to be $ \Phi (\theta ) = \sin l\theta $ when $\theta \in [0,\beta]$ and $l= {n\pi }/{\beta }$ with $n=1,2,3...$ The physical solution to the radial equation (\ref{3.7b}) is a linear combination of the first kind of Bessel function, as the second kind of Bessel function tends to $- \infty$ when $\rho \rightarrow 0$ \cite{14}.
+The eigenfunctions and eigenvalues for the angular part can be directly found to be $ \Phi (\theta ) = \sin l\theta $ when $\theta \in [0,\beta]$ and $l= {n\pi }/{\beta }$ with $n=1,2,3...$ The physical solution to the radial eq.(\ref{3.7b}) is a linear combination of the first kind of Bessel function, as the second kind of Bessel function (Neumann function) tends to $- \infty$ when $\rho \rightarrow 0$ \cite{7}.
 Here, we write the common eigenfunctions in terms of the Hankel functions as